Motions in the time-frequency distribution

 Several techniques can be used to move signals in the time-frequency distribution.
-Similar to computer graphic techniques, signals can be subjected to horizontal shifting, vertical shifting, dilation (scaling), shearing, and rotation.
+Similar to computer graphic techniques, signals can be subjected to horizontal shifting, vertical shifting, dilation (scaling), shearing, rotation, and twisting.
 These techniques can help to save the bandwidth with proper motions apply on the signals.
 Moreover, filters with proper motion transformation can save the hardware cost without additional filters.

 The following examples assume time in the horizontal axis versus frequency in the vertical axis.
 As a coincident, the following transformations happen to have the motion properties in the time-frequency distribution.

 Shifting

 Shifting on time axis is like horizontal shifting in time-frequency distribution.
 On another hand, shifting on the frequency axis would be vertical shifting in time-frequency distribution.